Bucky's 5th Quarter: An SB Nation Community

 Saturday's game a fork in the road for Bielema

 Most fans don't seem to be too worried about Purdue, and with good reason.
-While the Boilermakers showed they could do what Wisconsin failed to do -- beat Ohio State -- they have plenty of flaws and there is no excuse for Wisconsin not to beat Purdue rather easily Saturday at Camp Randall.
+While the Boilermakers showed they could do what Wisconsin failed to do -- beat Ohio State -- they have plenty of flaws and there is no excuse for Wisconsin not to top Purdue rather easily Saturday at Camp Randall.

 The buzz around UW football has been completely sucked out of Madison.
 It's been 26 days since the Badgers last won a football game.
 Heck, it's been 26 days since the offense last scored a touchdown.
 But there is good news: this team is actually a decent football team and it's remaining schedule puts them in position to win out and finish the regular season with a 10-2 record.